Skip to content

 • Admin — Can manage users, permissions, and all entities within their scope.

-By combining scope (what the user has access to) with role (what they can do), you can configure precise permission models.
+By combining scope (what the user has access to) with role (what they can do), NewsTeam is designed to support precise permission models.

-• A freelance photographer may have Editor access to a single Bucket where they upload images.
+• A freelance photographer could have Editor access to a single Bucket where they upload images.

 • A politics desk editor could have Editor access to the Politics Feed branch but no access to Sports.

-• An organization-wide administrator has Admin access across all entities.
+• An organization-wide administrator could have Admin access across all entities.